deontaljaard/java-content-populator/README.md

 }
 5. The http client to use.
 For example: apache, java8, java9.

-# PS
+# Side note
-The project evolved in pricked an interest in multipart requests, which is why the project has plans to support various clients that can perform/handle multipart requests.
+The project pricked an interest in multipart requests, which is why the project has plans to support various clients that can perform/handle multipart requests.

-Implemented
+## Implemented
 * Apache http client

-To be implemented
+## To be implemented
 * Java 8 http client
 * Java 9 http2 client